dsccommunity/ActiveDirectoryDsc/README.md

 # xActiveDirectory

-The **xActiveDirectory** DSC resources allow you to configure and manage Active Directory.
+The **xActiveDirectory** module contains DSC resources for deployment and configuration of Active Directory.

-Note: these resources do not presently install the Remote Server Administration Tools (RSAT).
+These DSC resources allow you to configure new domains, child domains, and high availability domain controllers, establish cross-domain trusts and manage users, groups and OUs.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.